-- Expertise of content, knowledge of literacy and language development, and pedagogical skills. - Instructional resources, technology tools (including those to support virtual/remote instruction), and supplementary materials that are scaffolded and differentiated. - Instructional strategies that represent research-informed and evidence-based best practices. - Approaches to co-teaching-ways to group student and optimize classroom space for instructional delivery.
+- Expertise of content, knowledge of literacy and language development, and pedagogical skills. - Instructional resources, technology tools, and supplementary materials that are scaffolded and differentiated. - Instructional strategies that represent research-informed and evidence-based best practices. - Approaches to co-teaching-ways to group students and optimize classroom space for instructional delivery.